 Impact of current regulations

-Many outdoor sports and associated training, especially group activities, are constrained by regulations put in place to control the spread of Coronavirus, despite the relaxation of some restrictions on exercising implemented on 1 June 2020 – e.g. social distancing requirements, restrictions to both travel outside your local area and gathering with people from more than one household, plus the closure of facilities such as sports courts, leisure centres and outdoor gyms.
+Outdoor sports and associated training, especially group activities, are constrained by certain regulations put in place to control the spread of Coronavirus, despite the further relaxation of restrictions on exercising announced on 10 July.
+For example, social distancing is still required and there are restrictions on gathering with people from more than one household, unless the gathering is an organised outdoor activity.
+Indoor team sports are also prohibited for the time being.

-Sports participation should be restricted to participants exercising in groups from no more than two households, conforming to social distancing rules.
+Sports participation should be restricted to participants exercising in groups from no more than two households, conforming to social distancing rules, unless it is an organised outdoor activity.
 Venues, when re-opened, will be advised to display signs to this effect.
 The police have been given powers to enforce measures to prevent public gatherings beyond those now allowed within the amended regulations.

 Some activities may initially become permissible on a limited or adapted basis, while certain restrictions remain in place.
 We would advise sports, clubs and facilities to consider whether and how they might return to inclusive training and / or play on this basis (e.g. maintaining distancing, preventing or limiting actual contact, eliminating or minimising use of shared equipment).